 GREEN EFFORTS: We are committed to recycling and composting to reduce our waste throughout the weekend.
 Please help us!
 Stations throughout the festival will have a bin for single-stream recycling [cans, bottles and plastic cups], another bin for composting [all food paper and utensils] the last bin is for whatever trash is left.

-GERMAN HERITAGE BOOTH, sponsored by the Historical Society of Frederick County.
+GERMAN HERITAGE BOOTH, sponsored by the Heritage Frederick.
 Learn about your German heritage through online research, fact sheets, books, puzzles, crafts, and games!
 Marian Currens, the Historical Society’s Librarian/Archivist, and Carlee Harbaugh, Curator, will answer your questions and provide interesting new insights on Frederick County’s German traditions.
 Sign up for additional research services!

-VOLKSMARCH: The Seneca Valley Sugarloafers Volksmarch Club is sponsoring a walk on Saturday, September 29, 2018.
-The 6km/10km trails, rated 2A, go through Historic Frederick, along Carroll Creek Park; the 10 km continues on tree-lined trails, over several types of bridges, through other Frederick Parks and on paths at Hood College.
-The start time is between 9AM-12PM.
-You must FINISH BY 3:00 p.m.
-Restrooms are available at the Start/Finish point and along the trail.
-Walkers will enjoy free entry into Oktoberfest.
-For more information, view the brochure.
+VOLKSMARCH: 2022 TBD (In 2021 the Seneca Valley Sugarloafers Volksmarch Club sponsored a walk on October 2, 2021.
+The 5km/10km trails, rated 2A, went to the Airport and then through Historic Downtown Frederick along Carroll Creek Park.
+The start time was between 9AM-12PM with a required FINISH BY 3:00 p.m.
+Restrooms were available at the Start/Finish point and along the trail.
+Walkers enjoyed free entry into Oktoberfest.
+2021 Frederick Oktoberfest Brochure)

 Friday, September 30 • 6PM–10PM